Key takeaways

 Headache

 Headache is a common side effect of Valtrex.
-If you experience a mild headache while taking Valtrex, you can try nonmedicinal measures such as increasing your fluid intake and resting in a cool, dark, quiet room.
-You can ask your doctor or pharmacist about an appropriate over-the-counter (non-prescription) medication, if needed.
+If you experience a mild headache while taking Valtrex, you can try nonmedicinal measures such as increasing fluid intake and resting in a cool, dark, quiet room.
+If needed, you can ask your doctor or pharmacist about an appropriate over-the-counter (non-prescription) medication.
 If your headache is persistent or very painful, consult your doctor.

 Nausea

 Nausea is a common side effect of Valtrex.
-Often, gastrointestinal side effects like nausea tend to resolve within a day or two.
-If the nausea is severe and/or causes vomiting, consult your doctor.
-If the nausea is mild, you can try to stick to foods and drinks that help settle your stomach, such as crackers and ginger ale.
+Gastrointestinal side effects like nausea often resolve within a day or two.
+Consult your doctor if the nausea is severe and/or causes vomiting.
+If the nausea is mild, you can stick to foods and drinks that help settle your stomach, such as crackers and ginger ale.
 Avoid spicy, heavy, fatty, and fried foods.
 You can ask your pharmacist for Emetrol or cola syrup.

-It’s unknown whether Valtrex causes other adverse effects like hair loss, weight gain, dry mouth, or any other symptoms not listed by the United States Food and Drug Administration (FDA).
+It’s unknown whether Valtrex causes other adverse effects, such as weight gain, dry mouth, or any other symptoms not listed by the United States Food and Drug Administration (FDA).
 This is not a complete list of side effects.
 Other side effects may occur.
 Consult your healthcare provider if you have questions about the side effects of Valtrex.

 A frequently asked question about Valtrex is whether it will make you urinate more often.
 It won’t necessarily make you pee more, but you should drink plenty of water while taking Valtrex to help the kidneys process it as best they can.
 Therefore, this extra hydration can result in frequent urination.